Bankruptcy Discharged vs Dismissed: What’s the Difference?

 Key Takeaways

-- A discharged bankruptcy releases you from legal obligation to repay certain debts, offering a fresh financial start.
+- A discharged bankruptcy releases you from the legal obligation to repay certain debts.

-- A dismissed bankruptcy occurs when a court rejects your case, leaving you still responsible for your debts.
+- A dismissed bankruptcy means the court rejected your case, leaving you responsible for your debts.

-- Discharge typically stays on your credit report for 10 years, while dismissal remains for 7 years.
+- Discharge typically remains on your credit report for ten years; dismissal for seven years.

-- To avoid dismissal, complete all paperwork accurately, attend required meetings, and follow court orders.
+- To avoid dismissal, complete all required paperwork, attend meetings, and comply with court orders.

 Understanding Bankruptcy: An Overview